Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Guides: Local guides

-Meals: Pre departure breakfast, 3 vegetarian meals, hot beverages, marshmallows
+Meals: Pre departure breakfast, 3 meals, snacks, hot beverages, marshmallows.
+Food restrictions are accommodated with special menus

 Transport: Transport between Tropicana Hostel and the bottom of the volcano is included